bikramnehra/news-notifier/README.md

 ## Description

-The application collection tweets from feed of major news agencies and identifies best tweets which can then be notified to the users.
+The application collects tweets from feed of major news agencies and identifies best tweets which can then be notified to the users.

 ## Methodology